About Mo

 Mo offers individual, couples, and relationship counseling for adults.
 Monogamous, non-monogamous, polyamorous, gay, lesbian, and queer relationship arrangements are welcome in their therapy practice.

 Mo is a Licensed Professional Counselor (LPC) in the state of Colorado.
 Mo earned a Masters Degree in Clinical Mental Health Counseling: Contemplative Psychotherapy and Buddhist Psychology from Naropa University in 2018, and has completed additional post-graduate studies in Human Sexuality at the California Institute of Integral Studies.
-Mo also works as a Visiting Instructor, Meditation Retreat Director, and Clinical Supervisor for Naropa University’s Graduate School of Counseling & Psychology.
+Mo also works as Assistant Professor, Meditation Retreat Director, Clinical Supervisor, and Buddhism-Informed Contemplative Counseling concentration Chair for Naropa University’s Graduate School of Counseling.
 They have additional clinical training in Sensorimotor Psychotherapy, Motivational Interviewing, Dialectical Behavior Therapy, Internal Family Systems (IFS) therapy, and Emotionally Focused Couples Therapy.